 If there is anything that is bothering the employees and remains unresolved, there is a chance that they will feel frustrated.
 It might damage your employee retention over time.
-Sadly, many a time, managers are unaware of the damage they are unintentionally doing to employee retention, confidence, and productivity.
+Sadly, many times, managers are unaware of the damage they are unintentionally doing to employee retention, confidence, and productivity.
 To ensure that you do not fall prey to it, continually seek employee feedback, and alter, change, or eliminate what's bothering your workforce.

 Incorporate a Healthy Working Space

 Though all of the strategies we have discussed so far do take you a step closer to a healthy working space, it is not enough.
 When you incorporate a healthy working space, it is vital to consider aspects like where, with whom, and how your employees work.
 If there is tension ongoing in the team, they might not conform to their best potential and continuously feel distracted.
 Thus, every team must maintain a cordial working space for every member.

 Offer Good Perks